US Release Date: 07-13-2012

 Following that opening, the story gets rather flat and stale.
 Manny, the wooly mammoth ends up on an iceberg with Diego the sabretooth tiger and Sid the sloth.
 Accompanying them is Sid's granny, voiced by Wanda Sykes.
 Manny's wife and teenage daughter traipse off with the rest of the animals to the land bridge to escape the shifting continents while Manny tries to get back to them.

-Along the way Manny and his sidekicks run into a group of pirate animals lead by a monkey named Captain Gut and a female sabre named Shira.
+Along the way Manny and his sidekicks run into a group of pirate animals lead by a monkey named Captain Gutt and a female sabre named Shira.
 Although there's some sound and furry fury when they meet, it doesn't really generate much in the way of humor.
-The shenanigans that group goes through is hilarious however, compared the after school special that goes on back on dry land where Manny's daughter Peaches learns the value of true friends.
+The shenanigans that group goes through is hilarious however, compared to the after school special that goes on back on dry land where Manny's daughter Peaches learns the value of true friends.

 What little humor there is, is provided by Scrat, although even his antics are long since tired, although the finale where he finds his idea of Nirvana, at least ends the movie on a slightly higher note.
 The cute little creatures that help Manny and his troupe take on the pirates are also worth a few chuckles, but not as many as I hoped when they first appeared.

 The animation is fine, but nothing groundbreaking or particularly impressive.
 Unfortunately, when I got to the theater I realized that I had inadvertently ended up at the 3-D showing of the movie and so wasted an extra $5 since the 3-D brought absolutely nothing extra to the film, as 3-D tends not to do.

 What humor there is in the story seems most definitely aimed at the very little ones.
 The relationship between Manny and his daughter may have been intended for the grownups in the audience but it's so simplistic as to be meaningless.